matthewjustice/neomap/README.md

 7. The original game exe file will be unmodified.
 To play the patched version with remapped buttons, run the exe file specified in the previous steps (`KingOfFighters2002-remap-1591274072.exe` in this case).
 8. Once you are satisfied that the updated version works, you can back up your original, unmodified exe file, and replace it with the modified version.
 This is optional.
 9. If running `neomap.exe` gave you access denied errors, try again from an elevated command prompt (run as administrator).
+10. Neomap hasn't been tested against every version of every Dotemu Neo Geo game, so there may be some games that it can't update.
+In those case, please [file an issue](https://github.com/matthewjustice/neomap/issues).

 ### Disclaimer